IbrahimSaffarini/Greenhouse-Fuzzy-Logic-Control-System/README.md

 - **Fuzzy Rules:**

-    - Utilized ChatGPT to generate the 64 rules of fuzzy logic system.
+    - Utilized ChatGPT to generate the membership functions & the 64 rules of fuzzy logic system.

     - Utilized the Fuzzy System Designer to test and adjust the generated rules.